beamer-bridge/beamer/docs/source/commands.rst

 Command reference
 -----------------

-The Beamer software currently supports two commands:
+The Beamer software currently supports these commands:

 * :ref:`command-agent` allows to run a Beamer agent.
 * :ref:`command-config-read` reads contract configuration from the chain.
+* :ref:`command-config-write` writes contract configuration to the chain.
 * :ref:`command-health-check` analyzes the Beamer protocol and agent activity.

 .. _command-agent: